1434cga/CGADoxygen/build_perlmod/HLD.md

 - The target audience of this document is:
 	- Software architect who will evaluate the design of the software
 	- Component developer who will implement the design in actual code
-	- Native application developers who need to use MgrTelltale service
+	- Native application developers who need to use MgrXXX service
-	- Cheetah project participants who want to understand the low level design of the MgrTelltale service
+	- Cheetah project participants who want to understand the low level design of the MgrXXX service
 	- Test engineers who verify this component

 ## Related Documents